JamieWoodbury/graphql-workshop/lessons/lesson-1/README.md

 </details>

 <details>
-  <summary>c) Write a query to fetch the first 5 mentionable users and the first 5 watchers of the facebook repo, along with their login, location, email and status</summary>
+  <summary>c) Write a query to fetch the first 5 mentionable users and the first 5 watchers of the react repo, along with their login, location, email and status</summary>

 ```graphql
 query {